-For a physics-based model, one would need two \emph{initial} conditions (usually, the current positions and velocities) to predict the next position of the particles.
-Since we use a first-order finite difference scheme to compute the velocities from positions, this translates to a sequence of two positions of all particles (i.e., $\{\V{x}(t-2\Delta t),\V{x}(t-\Delta t)\}\to \V{x}(t)$).
+For a physics-based model, predicting the next position of the particles requires two \emph{initial} conditions, typically the current positions and velocities.
+Using a first-order finite difference scheme to compute velocities from positions, this translates to a sequence of two positions of all particles (i.e., $\{\V{x}(t-2\Delta t),\V{x}(t-\Delta t)\}\to \V{x}(t)$).
 Indeed, this information is sufficient for the GNN to predict the particle trajectories as well.
-However, longer sequences provide significantly better predictions \cite{GNS-deepmind}.
-Unless stated otherwise, for the results presented here, we have used a sequence of $C=6$ last positions to predict the next position.
-Note that, therefore, a single full-length computational or experimental positional data with $M$ time-steps results in $(M-6)$ training trajectories (or `examples').
+However, using longer sequences has been shown to significantly improve the prediction accuracy \cite{GNS-deepmind}.
+Unless stated otherwise, for the results presented here, we have used a sequence of $C=6$ most recent positions to predict the next position.
+Consequently, a single full-length computational or experimental positional dataset with $M$ time steps results in $(M-6)$ training trajectories (or `examples').